GoogleCloudPlatform/generative-ai/gemini/sample-apps/genwealth/walkthroughs/backend-demo-walkthrough.md

    ![INN_B](https://storage.googleapis.com/github-repo/generative-ai/sample-apps/genwealth/images/pgadmin/12-inflation.png "INN_B")

 1. Notice that this is an investment that tracks an economy that is currently experiencing high inflation, and investors may want to hedge against that risk.
-Our query returned the result because the analysis contains the words “hedge” and “high inflation”, even though this is not an investment we would want to recommend to a client specifically looking for investments that perform well in high-inflation markets.
+Our query returned the result because the analysis contains the words "hedge" and "high inflation", even though this is not an investment we would want to recommend to a client specifically looking for investments that perform well in high-inflation markets.

 1. Now you will update the SQL query to use AlloyDB AI's vector similarity search to do semantic search on the analysis_embedding column using the same terms.
 You will also use AlloyDB AI's built-in [embedding() function](https://cloud.google.com/alloydb/docs/ai/work-with-embeddings#generate) to translate the search string into an embedding so that you can compare it to the existing embeddings in the analysis_embedding column.